nicbell/EmVeeAye/readme.md

 # ♻️ EmVeeAye [![](https://jitpack.io/v/net.nicbell/emveeaye.svg)](https://jitpack.io/#net.nicbell/emveeaye)

 Some kinda MVI, heavily inspired by everything but with much less stuff.

 ## 🙋🏽 Why

 I wanted a YAGNI approach to MVI and unidirectional data flow using coroutines `StateFlow`.
-You won’t find any state handler or reducer classes here.
-Of course if you use this library and like those things, by all means enjoy yourself.
+Instead of lots of separate classes, state handling and state reducing can happen inside the view model.
+Of course if you use this library and like having lots of files and jumping around, by all means enjoy yourself.

 ## 🪜 Setup

 Include the dependency in your project.

 ```groovy
 implementation "net.nicbell.emveeaye:emveeaye:x.x.x"
 ```

 In order to download the dependency please make sure access to the Maven repository is configured.
 You can use JitPack or GitHub.

 <details>
   <summary>From JitPack</summary>

 JitPack is full configured to work with the [custom domain](https://jitpack.io/#net.nicbell/emveeaye/latest).
 Just included the Maven repository and add the dependency as described above.

 ```gradle
 maven { url 'https://jitpack.io' }
 ```